DOV-Vlaanderen/saga-watem/docs/description.md

 In SAGA-WaTEM, an adjusted formula is used to compensate for:

-- Very high RUSLE-values: values above 150 are set equal to 150.
+- Very high RUSLE-values: values above 150 are set equal to 150, this value can be adapted in the code.
 - Difference in resolution: the S-values are compensated by dividing them by 1.4 (see Notebaert et al. 2006).